lambdalainen/clash-bfcpu/README.md

 ## Naïve Implementation

-The first version simply implements the operational semantics of the 8 instructions as is.
+The first version simply implements the operational semantics of the 8 instructions.
 Specificially, the `[` and `]` instructions will search through the instruction memory to find a matching bracket, which is very inefficient.

+But this version is also the "non-cheating" version since we treat the Brainfuck instructions **as is**, no transformation to the original program is performed. _So in a sense this version is the true Brainfuck CPU :-)_

 ## Optimizations